netdata/netdata/docs/concepts/visualizations/dashboards.md

 The elements that you can find on this top bar are:

--   Netdata icon: this indicates that data is continuously being updated, this happens if [Time controls](/docs/dashboard/visualization-date-and-time-controls#time-controls) are in Play or Force Play mode
+-   Netdata icon: this indicates that data is continuously being updated, this happens if time controls are in **Play** or **Force Play** mode
 -   Chart status icon: indicates the status of the chart.
 Possible values are: Loading, Timeout, Error or No data
 -   Chart title: on the chart title you can see the title together with the metric being displayed, as well as the unit of measurement
 -   Chart action bar: here you'll have access to chart info, change chart types, enables fullscreen mode, and the ability to add the chart to a custom dashboard